 Stakeholders in organisational learning and development

-Alignment is a critical issue in developing an L&D strategy.
-Without alignment to the wider business strategy, L&D will not achieve senior stakeholder support.
-And without senior stakeholder support, L&D will not achieve anything at all.
-Equally important is engagement with line managers, and of course the learners themselves.
+Alignment with the organisation’s goals is critical in delivering an L&D strategy.
+Without it, L&D may not achieve senior stakeholder support.
+Equally important is engagement with line managers, as well, of course, with the learners themselves.

 - Relevance: how the strategy will meet opportunities and challenges for the business